Jelling railway station

 Jelling station is a railway station serving the railway town of Jelling in Jutland, Denmark.

 Jelling station is located on the Vejle-Holstebro railway line.
 The station opened in 1894 with the opening of the Vejle-Give section of the Vejle-Holstebro Line.
 The current station building was constructed in 1980.
-The stations offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by Arriva.
+The stations offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by GoCollective.